peteri/CirtechCPM/README.md

 # Cirtech CP/M plus disassembly.
 Analysis of the Cirtech Apple //e CP/M plus code, basically the repo where I add various disk images and disassemblies while I work on the code.
-Currently the disk images do NOT boot in eiher mame or AppleWin this is the first thing to fix.
+Currently patched disk images are bootable in both MAME and AppleWin (versions after V1.30.18.0)

 The Cirtech card looks like this installed in a Apple //e: